Brooke Harlow

-D. Brooke Harlow is an American businesswoman, currently working as the Chief Commercial Officer of the Managed Funds Association, where she was previously Executive Vice President and Director of Public Affairs.
+D. Brooke Harlow is an American businesswoman, currently working as the Chief Global Affairs Officer at Balyasny Asset Management.
+Previously she was Chief Commercial Officer of the Managed Funds Association.
 Working as a Managing Director at Highbridge Capital Management and J.P.
 Morgan Chase in the past, Brooke Harlow has done communications work with companies such as Burson-Marstellar and CNN.

 Education

 Harlow graduated from Yale University in 1996 with a B.A. in American Studies.
 She was named a Rotary Scholar in 1997, and studied at El Colegio de México as part of the Masters in International Relations program in Mexico City, Mexico.

 Career

-Brooke Harlow is the Chief Commercial Officer at the Managed Funds Association.
-Her responsibilities include corporate strategy, revenue growth, investor relations and member relations at the global trade association representing the hedge fund industry.
-She also serves as Executive Director of the private foundation the Center For Alternative Investment Education.
+Since 2023, Brooke Harlow has been the Chief Global Affairs officer with Balyasny Asset Management.
+Prior to that she was the Chief Commercial Officer at the Managed Funds Association.
+She also served as Executive Director of the private foundation the Center For Alternative Investment Education.
 Harlow was the Executive Vice President and Managing Director for Marketing and Communications at the Managed Funds Association from 2009 until 2018.

-Before joining MFA, Harlow was Managing Director of Communications and Public Affairs at New York-based hedge fund manager Highbridge Capital Management, where her responsibilities included corporate communications, marketing, branding and public affairs.
+Before joining MFA, Harlow was Managing Director of Communications and Public Affairs at New York-based hedge fund manager Highbridge Capital Management,.
 She also served as the firm’s spokesperson.

 Prior to her work with Highbridge Capital, Harlow was Vice President of Investment Bank Marketing and Communications at JP Morgan Chase for six years.

 Harlow served as a senior associate in the public affairs practice at Burson-Marsteller in Washington, D.C., and worked as a field producer for CNN in Washington, D.C. and Mexico City.